Hello vintage fashion lovers,

 There’s a great site called ‘Victorian Collections’ which displays lots of collections around the state, and now you can see my private collection here too.
-Rather unimaginatively, I’ve called it the Jenkins Collection and you can see it here.
+Rather unimaginatively, I’ve called it the Circa Vintage Archive and you can see it here.

 I’m adding to it when I have time, so that it will grow to be representative of Australian fashion.
 These items are available for exhibitions, talks and study etc.

 Today I added one of my ’30s swimsuits and curious, did a little googling.
 Here she is, as modelled by St Clare.